PiyushKamble/JavaCodeGenerator/README.md

 In this case we write the file to `System.out`, but we could also get it as a string (`JavaFile.toString()`) or write it to the file system (`JavaFile.writeTo()`).

-The [Javadoc][javadoc] catalogs the complete JavaPoet API, which we explore below.
+The [Javadoc][javadoc] catalogs the complete JavaCodeGenerator  API, which we explore below.

 ### Code & Control Flow

-Most of JavaPoet's API uses plain old immutable Java objects.
+Most of JavaCodeGenerator 's API uses plain old immutable Java objects.
 There's also builders, method chaining and varargs to make the API friendly.
-JavaPoet offers models for classes & interfaces (`TypeSpec`), fields (`FieldSpec`), methods & constructors (`MethodSpec`), parameters (`ParameterSpec`) and annotations (`AnnotationSpec`).
+JavaCodeGenerator  offers models for classes & interfaces (`TypeSpec`), fields (`FieldSpec`), methods & constructors (`MethodSpec`), parameters (`ParameterSpec`) and annotations (`AnnotationSpec`).

 But the _body_ of methods and constructors is not modeled.
 There's no expression class, no statement class or syntax tree nodes.
-Instead, JavaPoet uses strings for code blocks:
+Instead, JavaCodeGenerator  uses strings for code blocks:

 ```java
 MethodSpec main = MethodSpec.methodBuilder("main")